LiveLike/livelike-docs/docs/CMS Guides/cms-comments.md

       slug: comments-stock-ui-1
       title: Comments UI
 ---
-Livelike CMS provides an easy to use front-end to manage your comment boards within an application.

 Comment Boards represent topics that can be commented on like blog posts, videos, sports teams, individual matches once they are integrated in client application.
 Comments are posted to boards.
 A comment can also be a reply to another comment.

 As a CMS producer, you can create, edit, delete comment boards, control the nesting depth of comments, post, delete, report, moderate any comment and ban users from posting any comment.

-To understand the technical implementation of the SDKs, please visit [https://docs.livelike.com/docs/comment-boards](https://docs.livelike.com/docs/comment-boards)
+To understand the technical implementation of the SDKs, please visit [Comments](doc:comment-boards).

 ## Comments section